 I perform Pedigree research on the parents of the kitten.
 I’m looking for several factors in the Pedigree.

-- At least four (4) Champions showing in Pedigree in four generations.
+- At least four (4) Champions showing in Pedigree on both parents sides in four generations.

 - Inbreeding coefficiency of no more than 12.5% on the actual kitten.